thill/klstore/README.md

 # klstore

-Appendable and iterable key/list storage, backed by S3.
+Appendable and iterable key/log storage, backed by S3.

 ## General Overview

-Per key, a single writer appends to underlying storage, enabling many concurrent readers to iterate through pages of elements.
+Per key, a single writer appends to underlying storage, enabling many concurrent readers to iterate through pages of records.
 Writers are able to perform batching and nonce checking to enable high-throughput, exactly-once persistence of data.
-Readers are stateless and able to deterministically page backwards and forwards through a list, which is uniquely identified by a key per keyspace.
+Readers are stateless and able to deterministically page backwards and forwards through a log, which is uniquely identified by a key per keyspace.
-Readers can begin iterating from any point in a list, searchable by either offset, timestamp, or nonce.
+Readers can begin iterating from any point in a log, searchable by either offset, timestamp, or nonce.

 ## Terminology